 Lithium-ion (LiFePo) Batteries for Truck Campers

-Joe Friday was a fictional character of the Los Angeles Police Department in Dragnet’s TV series.
-Viewers quickly forgot the storylines; however, one line of his dialog was a constant week after week:
+Joe Friday was a fictional character of the Los Angeles Police Department in the TV series Dragnet.
+Viewers quickly forgot the storylines; however, one line of his dialogue was a constant week after week:

-“Just the facts, mam, just the facts. “
+“Just the facts, ma’am, just the facts. “

-Thus, in keeping with Joe’s dialog when discussing truck campers’ choice/options of lithium-ion (LiFePo) or deep cycle lead-acid batteries –Justice scales “Just the facts.”
+Thus, in keeping with Joe’s dialogue when discussing truck campers’ choice/options of lithium-ion (LiFePo) or deep cycle lead-acid batteries –Justice scales “Just the facts.”

 Weight